 It is PetroNor's policy to conduct all of its business in an honest and ethical manner.
-The Company takes a zero-tolerance approach to bribery

-City of Banjul in The Gambia. and corruption and is committed to acting professionally, fairly and with integrity in all its business dealings and relationships The Company complies with all applicable anti-corruption laws and regulations.
+The Company takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all its business dealings and relationships The Company complies with all applicable anti-corruption laws and regulations.